“I applied for a job and haven’t heard back. Now what?”

 Were You Compliant?

-If you applied through an applicant tracking system (ATS), check your keywords.
+Then, if you applied through an applicant tracking system (ATS), check your keywords.
 Optimally, your resume (not your cover letter) should contain each keyword the ATS will search for to produce a list of applicants for human eyes.

-If you can’t use 50% of the keywords you identify, don’t put any more effort into pursuing the job.
+Again, if you can’t use 50% of the keywords you identify, don’t put any more effort into pursuing the job.

 Thus, it’s a good idea to ask yourself why you are corresponding with a computer instead of a person.